Jorge Llopis

 Jorge Llopis (1919-1976) was a Spanish satirist, actor and playwright best known for Los Pelópidas, a two-act satire of Greek tragedy, and for the parodic false anthology of the Spanish poetry Las mil peores poesías de la lengua castellana.
+After having success as a writer for humor magazines, he worked as a supporting actor in films during the 1960s.